 No matter which way you cut it, inflatable SUPs just don't glide as well and aren't as maneuverable as rigid SUPs.
 Rigid boards have fiberglass hulls that allow for a more refined design and a slicker surface that slices easily through the water and garners a quicker turn response.
 When thinking about glide performance, keep your experience level and needs in mind.
 Do you need the most responsive board on the market?
 If so, you'll need to be willing to pay for it.
 The amount of speed lost between an inflatable model and a rigid one, or a high and low-end inflatable, is usually insignificant for most beginner or recreational paddlers.

 Technological advancements to inflatable boards allow many of the boards in our lineup to perform well enough, even in choppy water or wind.
-The rigid rail inserts on the Red Paddle Voyager+ and the carbon stringers in the Hala Carbon Straight Up and the Bluefin Cruise Carbon significantly improve the board's rigidity and, therefore, its glide.
+The rigid rail inserts on the Red Paddle Co Voyager+ and the carbon stringers in the Hala Carbon Straight Up and the Bluefin Cruise Carbon significantly improve these boards' rigidity and glide.

 The Red Paddle Co Voyager+ MSL has an aggressive nose shape with a narrow profile, which helps it excel in this category.
 The Bluefin Cruise Carbon 12 also performs well, and unlike the Red, it also boasts top scores in stability and maneuverability.